almaan/flash-scope/README.md

 ## 🧬 Method

-`flash-scope` is the lightweight and speedy successor to `steroscope` :zap:.
+`flash-scope` is the lightweight and speedy successor to [stereoscope](https://github.com/almaan/stereoscope) :zap:.
-The code has been optimized, but we've also changed the parameter estimation algorithm from MLE to Method of Moments, which allows for extermenly fast inference of the cell type level negative binomial parameters used to deconvolve the spatial data.
-In addition to these improvments, we provide a user-friendly API as well as an MCP layer for AI-integrations.
+The code has been optimized, but we've also changed the parameter estimation algorithm from MLE to Method of Moments, which allows for extremely fast inference of the cell type level negative binomial parameters used to deconvolve the spatial data.
+In addition to these improvements, we provide a user-friendly API as well as an MCP layer for AI-integrations.

 `flash-scope`, just like `stereoscope`, estimates cell type proportions in